-Moreover, Marcus frequently represents clients in high conflict family law and divorce cases in court and in arbitration.
-He has successfully advocated for clients in multi week family law trials in British Columbia and Alberta.
-He has conducted complex trails in Provincial Court, the Alberta Court of Queen’s Bench, the B.C.
-Supreme Court and he has successfully appeared numerous times at the Court of Appeal.
+Moreover, Marcus understands that some cases need court intervention and he has represented many clients in high conflict family law and divorce cases in court and arbitration.
+This has included trials in Provincial Court, the Alberta Court of Queen’s Bench, the B.C.
+Supreme Court and hearings at the Court of Appeal.

 Giving back to the community has always been important for Marcus.
-He has volunteered his time to assist abused children and youth, victims of domestic violence, and people struggling with addictions.
-During law school he received the Howard Tisdale Memorial Award and the Provincial Court Judges Award of Merit for his pro bono work representing clients with criminal, family law, and civil claims in Provincial Court.
+He has volunteered his time to assist at risk children and youth, victims of domestic violence, and people struggling with addictions.
+He has also been a board member for non-profit organizations.